childrenofhope/childrenofhope/about/teachers.md

     alt="Lori Palomaa" class="ui tiny circular image" />
   <div class="content">
     Jessica Mueller
-    <div class="sub header">Teacher</div>
+    <div class="sub header">Pre-K Lead dTeacher</div>
   </div>
 </h3>

 <div class="ui hidden divider"></div>

 <p>
   Hello!
-I am very excited to be part of the Ducklings class, 2’s will be a new and fun adventure for me.
+I am very excited to be the Lead Teacher in the Frog Pre-K classroom!
+I originally helped in the Ducklings class when I first came to COH.
 I was a 3’s lead teacher for the previous 12 years and a middle school teacher before that.
 </p>
 <p>
   I was born and raised in the great state of Oregon before coming to Arizona to play basketball at NAU.
 I earned my degree in Elementary Education with an emphasis in Health, PE and Coaching.
 Once I retired from playing basketball I began teaching and coaching.
 </p>
 <p>
   I am currently a basketball coach at Desert Vista.
 I spend my mornings with my littles and head over to high school in the afternoon with my big girls.
 I love both age groups!
 </p>
 <p>
   My husband, Tyler, is also from Oregon though we didn’t know each other when we both lived there.
 We met at NAU.
-We have two children, Grace is my volleyball player and a senior at DV and Ryan is my baseball guy and a sophomore at DV.
-In my very sparse minutes of free time I love to take pictures and make cards.
+We have two children, Grace is my volleyball player and currently attends The University of New England in Maine.
+My son, Ryan is my baseball and golf guy and a senior at DV.
+In my very sparse minutes of free time, I love to take pictures and make cards.
 </p>
 <p>
-  I look forward to getting to know the little ducklings and families this year.
-It will be fun watching them learn and it should be a great place to grow!
+  I look forward to a wonderful year with our Froggies, watching them learn and grow!
 </p>

 <div class="ui section divider"></div>